Home

 Booking Form

-Four Holiday Homes for rent in the popular Costa del Sol resort of Nerja
+Three Holiday Homes for rent in the popular Costa del Sol resort of Nerja

-Excursions & Activities: The Nerja Caves, one of Spain's biggest tourist attractions, are well worth a visit.
+Excursions & Activities: The Nerja Caves, Spain's third biggest tourist attraction, are well worth a visit.
 Discovered in 1969, an extensive network of fascinating underground caverns with the World's biggest stalactites, plus an auditorium and stage often used for music concerts and arts festivals.
 Nearby is Maro, a picturesque village with panoramic views across the sea and a small secluded beach, invisible from the cliff-top.
-For more local excursions, the mountains shelter many small attractive villages, notably Frigiliana with its restored Roman town and narrow vehicle-free cobbled streets, as well as Competa, the 'Pearl of the Axarquia'.
-Between the two villages is the restored 'lost' hamlet of Acebuchal, originally abandoned in 1948.
+Further along the coast is the secluded Marina-del-Este tricky to find but very attractive, ideal for a half-day visit.
+For more local excursions, the mountains shelter many small attractive villages, notably Frigiliana with its restored Moorish town, Competa, the 'Pearl of the Axarquia', the restored 'lost' hamlet of Acebuchal originally abandoned in 1948 and the cliff-top village of Comares.
 Within easy driving distance is the historic city of Granada with the famous Alhambra Palace (pre-booking necessary), plus the spectacular ski area of Sierra Nevada.
-On the way to Granada is the old town of Salobrena, built on a steep hillside leading up to a 10th Century Moorish castle.
-Along the coast in the opposite directions are Malaga and the Picasso Museum, plus Marbella and Puerto Banus, all providing a great day out, as do visits to Mijas, Antequera and the El Torcal National Park.
+Beyond Granada is the ancient city of Jaén and on the way to Granada is the old town of Salobrena, built on a steep hillside leading up to a 10th Century Moorish castle.
+Along the coast in the opposite directions are Malaga and the Picasso Museum, plus Marbella and Puerto Banus, all providing an entertaining day out, as do visits to Mijas, Antequera, Ojen and the El Torcal National Park.
 Andalucia is also home to the cities of Cordoba and Sevilla as well as the beautiful town of Ronda.
-The nearest golf course is 'Baviera', about 20 minutes away near Velez Malaga.
-The nearest water park, the largest in the Malaga area, is 'Aqua Velis', also at Velez Malaga, almost opposite the 'Eroski' hypermarket.
-For more action-packed sports activities, 'Adventura' along Burriana Beach, offers a wide choice.
+The nearest golf course is Baviera, about 20 minutes away near Velez Malaga.
+The nearest water park, the largest in the Malaga area, is Aqua Velis, also at Velez Malaga, almost opposite the 'Eroski' hypermarket.
+For a more action-packed holiday, the Nerja Dive Centre, along Burriana Beach, offers a wide choice of watersports activities.
+'La Raqueta' tennis club is also within a ten minute walk of Burriana, three hard courts available by the hour, with all shower and changing facilities, plus snack bar and restaurant.
+For bicycle hire and cycling tours, the X-Bike shop is on the roundabout, opposite the 'Iranzo' supermarket.